Tommy Dorfman: Early life and education

-Dorfman was born and raised in Atlanta, Georgia to a Jewish family.
+Dorfman was born and raised in Atlanta, Georgia, to a Jewish family.
 Her cousin is Andi Dorfman, a former contestant on The Bachelorette.
 Dorfman graduated from Fordham University's drama program in 2015 with a B.A. in theatre arts.

 Career

 After graduating from university, Dorfman was cast in the role of Ryan Shaver on the Netflix drama 13 Reasons Why, which premiered in 2017.
 Also that year, she helped design a fashion collection with ASOS, and in October was honored with the Rising Star Award by GLAAD.

-In the spring of 2019, Dorfman made her New York theatrical debut in The New Group's production of Jeremy O. Harris' play Daddy, directed by Danya Taymor.
+In the spring of 2019, Dorfman made her New York theatrical debut in The New Group's production of Jeremy O. Harris's play Daddy, directed by Danya Taymor.

+In 2024 she directed and co-wrote the film I Wish You All the Best.

 Personal life

 Dorfman is queer.
-Dorfman and Peter Zurkuhlen became engaged in April 2015 and married in Portland, Maine on November 12, 2016.
+Dorfman and Peter Zurkuhlen became engaged in April 2015 and married in Portland, Maine, on November 12, 2016.
 In July 2021, Dorfman revealed she and Zurkuhlen had divorced but remain friends.

 In November 2017, Dorfman came out as non-binary and began using they pronouns.
 On July 22, 2021, Dorfman came out as a transgender woman and began using she pronouns.
 She revealed in an interview that she had already been "privately identifying and living as a woman" for almost a year.
 She chose to retain her birth name of Tommy, to which she feels "very connected" and which honors her mother's brother who died when Dorfman was a month old.
 In April 2022, Dorfman identified as a lesbian.

+In May 2024, Dorfman revealed that she had secretly eloped with her girlfriend, Elise Williams, in Malibu, California, around late 2023.